tikk3r/flocs/README.md

 The `master` branch is empty.
 Currently the images on this branch (`fedora-py3`) are based on the Fedora 34 Linux distribution, which is available from [DockerHub](https://hub.docker.com/_/fedora).

 As this branch no longer includes Python 2, the genericpipeline framework is _not_ included in these recipes anymore (see the [fedora branch](https://github.com/tikk3r/lofar-grid-hpccloud/tree/fedora) for that).
-Pipelines like prefactor are moving to CWL (to be included).
+Pipelines like prefactor (now LINC) are or have moved to CWL.

 ## Singularity
 To build a full LOFAR Singularity image, do the following: